wI2L/jsondiff/README.md

 ##### In-place compaction

-By default, the package will not modify the JSON documents given to the `CompareJSON` and `CompareJSONOpts` functions.
+By default, the package will not modify the JSON documents given to the `CompareJSON` function.
 Instead, a copy of the `target` byte slice argument is created and then compacted to remove insignificant spaces.

 To avoid an extra allocation, you can use the `InPlaceCompaction()` option to allow the package to *take ownership* of the `target` byte slice and modify it directly. **Note that you should not update it concurrently with a call to the `CompareJSON*` functions.**